 Cost of revenues consists primarily of personnel directly involved in creating revenue, travel and related overhead costs; costs of computer services; and the amounts paid to credit bureaus for scores and related information in connection with the ScoreNet Service.
-As compared with the same periods a year earlier, the cost of revenues, as a percentage of revenues, increased in the first half of fiscal 2001 and the second quarter primarily due to a more complete allocation of costs related to revenue generation that were not separately identified in the prior year.
+As compared with the same periods a year earlier, the cost of revenues, as a percentage of revenues, increased in the nine-month period ended June 30, 2001 primarily due to a more complete allocation of costs related to revenue generation that were not separately identified in the prior year.
+As a percentage of revenues, these expenses for the three-month period ended June 30, 2001, were substantially unchanged compared to the corresponding period of fiscal 2000.